FormidableLabs/radium/docs/api/README.md

 ## StyleRoot Component

 Usually wrapped around your top-level App component.
 StyleRoot wraps its children in a plain div followed by the root style sheet.
-Radium plugins, like keyframes, use this style sheet to inject CSS at runtime.
+Radium plugins, like keyframes and media queries, use this style sheet to inject CSS at runtime.
 Because the style sheet appears after your rendered elements, it is populated correctly during a server render.

 StyleRoot transfers all of its props to the rendered `div`, and is itself wrapped in Radium, so you can pass it inline styles.